geneseframework/mapper/README.md

 Of course, the `create()` method could be called from another file.

 [Top](#table-of-contents)
-## create() method
+## The create() method

 In many cases, you don't know the value of `data`, like results of http requests.
-You must check if data exists, if it respects the contract (has a correct shape), remove the eventual unnecessary properties and eventually add default values.
+You must check if data exists, if it respects the contract (ie: has a correct shape), remove the eventual unnecessary properties and eventually add default values.
 You can do all of this in one line with the `create()` method.
 In case of irrelevant data properties, wrong values format or missing properties, the `create()` method has specific behavior which we will now explain.
 In some cases, this behavior can be modified thanks to `geneseconfig.ts` file.
-We will now explain this behavior for the different cases :
+We will now explain this behavior for different cases :

 [Top](#table-of-contents)
 ### Primitives

+#### Basic behavior with primitives

 You want to check if the received data is a primitive (string, number or boolean) :

 ```ts
 const foo: string = create('string', data);         // => foo equals data if data is a string, and undefined if not.
 ```
 Please note the quotes around the word `string`.
-The only cases where you can omit the quotes are for classes or primitive constructors, like `create(Person, data)` or `create(String, data)`;
+The only cases where you can omit the quotes are for classes, primitive constructors and tuples, like `create(Person, data)`, `create(String, data)` or `create(['string', 'number'], data)`.

-Examples :
+- Examples :
 ```ts
 create('string', 'a');                              // 'a'
 create('number', 1);                                // 1
 create('string', 1);                                // undefined
 ```

+#### The ***castStringsAndNumbers*** option

-In the previous example, if data is equal to `1`, `foo` will be equal to `undefined`.
-However, you could prefer to identify strings and numbers and receive `'1'` instead of undefined.
+In the last example, the result will be equal to `undefined` because `1` is not a `string`.
+However, you could prefer to identify strings and numbers and receive `'1'` instead of `undefined`.
 For that, you can change the behavior of the `create()` method by adding a specific option :

 ```ts
 create('string', 1, {castStringsAndNumbers: true}); // '1'.